 HCCS is not liable for the actions of anyone connecting to the Internet or using a school-owned device.
 All students shall assume full liability, legal, financial or otherwise, for their actions.
-HCCS is not liable for damage, loss, or theft of any students' personal computer equipment or of a school-owned device.
-Personal equipment is brought to HCCS at the student's own risk.
-School-owned devices are used at the student's own risk.
-All students shall assume full liability, legal, financial, or otherwise.
+HCCS is not responsible for personal equipment such as headphones.
+All students shall assume full liability, legal, financial, or otherwise for school based equipment.
+(Chromebook)